 Preheat oven to 350°F (177°C).
 Generously grease and lightly flour a 12×17 inch half sheet/jelly roll pan.
 Set aside.

-Whisk the flour, baking soda, and salt together in a large bowl.
+Whisk the flour, baking powder, baking soda, and salt together in a large bowl.
 Set aside.
 Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy – about 1 minute.
 Add the sugar and beat on high speed for 3 full minutes until creamed together fairly well.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 On medium-high speed, add 1 egg at a time, beating well after each addition until both are mixed in.
 On high speed, beat in the vanilla extract and sour cream.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.

 With the mixer running on low speed, add the dry ingredients to the wet ingredients alternating with the milk.
 Mix each addition just until incorporated.
 Do not overmix this batter.
 The batter will be smooth, velvety, and slightly thick.